min-nguyen/p2p-rs/readme.md

 ##  Interactive Proof-of-Work Blockchain Network in Rust 🦀

-An ongoing Rust-based project to build a decentralized Proof-of-Work blockchain network, with a command-line interface for interactions.
+An interactive app for simulating various interactions between peers on an evolving Proof-of-Work blockchain network.

 #### Running